linrongbin16/gitlinker.nvim/.github/PULL_REQUEST_TEMPLATE.md

 # For New Use Cases

-1. What's the output of `git config --get remote.origin.url`?
+1. What's the output of `git remote get-url origin`?

    It's ...